-The tables below show the payments and benefits our NEOs would receive in connection with a variety of hypothetical employment termination scenarios and upon a change in control.
-For purposes of the calculations for those tables, we assumed the change in control or terminations occurred on December 31, 2015, and used the closing price of our common stock on that date, which was \$68.00.
+The tables below show the payments and benefits Messrs.
+Anderson, Keen and Krawl and Ms. Grow would receive in connection with a variety of hypothetical employment termination scenarios and upon a change in control.
+For purposes of the calculations for those tables, we assumed the change in control or terminations occurred on December 30, 2016, and used the closing price of our common stock on that date, which was \$80.55.
 Actual amounts payable can only be determined at the time of a change in control or termination.
 All of the payments and benefits described below would be provided by IDACORP or Idaho Power.
+For Messrs, Blackburn and Minor, who retired during 2016, we have included a narrative description only of the amounts each received in connection with their voluntary retirement.